CLI Reference#

 osprey chat --help

-osprey export-config --help
+osprey config --help

 CLI Customization#